The Implied Warrant of Habitability

 When there is a serious defect in your apartment or house, it is best to give your landlord prompt written notice.
 Inform the landlord of the nature of the problem, request repairs, and list the steps you intend to take if the problem is not remedied.
 In order to prove you have given appropriate notice, keep a copy of your letter, sending the original by certified mail, return receipt requested.

-If you are in an emergency situation, e.g. lack of water or heat, you should not delay in order to give written notice.
+If you are in an emergency situation, e.g., lack of water or heat, you should not delay in order to give written notice.
 Speak to the landlord about the problem in the presence of a witness.
 Afterwards, promptly send a follow-up letter, reminding the landlord of the problem and stating the remedies you will seek if repairs are not made within a reasonable period of time.

 WARNING: SEEK LEGAL ADVICE BEFORE WITHHOLDING RENT OR MOVING OUT BECAUSE OF A DEFECT IN THE PREMISES.
-Very often, tenants, angered by the landlord's failure to make needed repairs, are tempted to move out or withhold rent until their problems receive some attention.
-In many cases, the courts will not consider the landlord's failure serious enough to warrant such drastic action.
+Very often, tenants, angered by the landlord’s failure to make needed repairs, are tempted to move out or withhold rent until their problems receive some attention.
+In many cases, the courts will not consider the landlord’s failure serious enough to warrant such drastic action.
 If you have overreacted you may risk eviction and legal action for the rent, late fees, and court costs.
 At the present time, Pennsylvania law imposes no duty on the landlord to find a substitute tenant if you wrongfully vacate the premises.
-As a result, you may be forced to pay rent of the full term of the lease after you have left, even if the landlord makes no effort to find a new tenant.
+As a result, you may be forced to pay rent for the full term of the lease after you have left, even if the landlord makes no effort to find a new tenant.
 Therefore, it is essential to seek professional advice before abandoning your home or withholding your rent.